Clyde Thompson

-Clyde Thompson (1910–July 1, 1979) was an American prisoner turned chaplain.
+Clyde Vernon Thompson (1910–July 1, 1979) was an American prisoner turned chaplain.
 He is most noted for being cited and labeled as The Meanest Man in Texas.

 The film titled The Meanest Man in Texas has been filmed and is currently in the post production process and is based on the true story and book of the same title (ISBN 978-0-9714958-6-9), written by Don Umphrey.
 It was produced by Brad Wilson and Casey Bond, and directed by Justin Ward.